tariqazizcyber/enterprise-cybersecurity-homelab/README.md

 ## Overview

 This repository documents my personal cybersecurity homelab built to gain hands-on experience in networking, system administration, security monitoring, malware analysis, and digital forensics.
+This lab forms the foundation for future detection, monitoring, and incident response use cases.

 The lab simulates a real-world environment with multiple machines, network segmentation, and security tools.